Comprehensive analysis of Bardeen AI's strengths and weaknesses based on real user feedback and expert evaluation.

 Bardeen and Zapier serve different niches.
 Bardeen excels at browser-based automations — scraping websites, filling forms, extracting data from pages without APIs.
 Zapier is better for backend API-to-API integrations with its 7,000+ app connectors.
 If your workflows involve websites you interact with manually, Bardeen is likely the better fit.
 If you need to connect backend systems like payment processors to CRMs, Zapier is stronger.

-When your monthly or annual credits are exhausted, automations pause until the next billing cycle replenishes them.
+When your credits are exhausted, automations pause until the next billing cycle replenishes them.
 You can upgrade to a higher plan for more credits, or purchase additional credits.
-The free plan includes limited credits for testing, while Starter includes 15,000 credits per year.
+The free plan includes 100 credits/month for testing, while Starter includes 15,000 credits per year.

 Bardeen is SOC 2 Type II, GDPR, and CASA Tier 2/3 certified.
 Automations run locally in your browser, so data extracted from websites stays on your machine or goes directly to your connected apps (like Google Sheets or Salesforce) — it doesn't route through Bardeen's servers.
 The extension uses OAuth for third-party integrations rather than storing passwords.